Feyerabend/cc/ch05/addition/reference/COMPILERS.md

 *First Edition (1986)*

 The first edition (1986) of Compilers by Aho, Sethi, and Ullman is one of the foundational texts in compiler theory.
-It is often called the “red dragon book”, a nickname derived from the dragon on its cover and to distinguish it from other related books in the “dragon book” lineage.  ￼
+It is often called the "red dragon book", a nickname derived from the dragon on its cover and to distinguish it from other related books in the "dragon book" lineage.

 The first edition presents a structured and rigorous introduction to compiler design.
 It covers: